JSQLParser/JSqlParser/README.md

 * fund new features
 * a little donation

-**Please write in english, since it's the language most of the dev team knows.**
+**Please write in English, since it's the language most of the dev team knows.**

 Also I would like to know about needed examples or documentation stuff.